 Not convinced yet?

 Slowing down for even a part of the day can allow us to focus on awareness of our emotions.
 Instead of gobbling down meals and rushing around all day looking at the next meetings on your smartphone, try taking it slow for a while.

 Why does it work?
 Experts don’t fully understand the process, but slow movement provides benefits related to more relaxation and less stress.
 This, in turn, allows you to focus more on your current emotional state.

 And by now, you should be acquainted with the many benefits of being emotionally self-aware!

 As simple as it may sound, this technique has a lot of unseen benefits.

 In fact, activities like meditation and yoga often focus on the process of deep breathing.
 This can be effective in clearing your mind, which in turn allows you to focus better on your current emotional state.

 People take an average of about 23,000 breaths/day.
 We don’t think much about breathing while we’re awake.
 Deep breathing exercises can allow you to live in the moment and focus on how and why you have certain emotions.

-Talking to a therapist or counselor can also help you to become better aware of your feelings and thoughts.
+Talking to a therapist or counselor can help you become better aware of your feelings and thoughts.
 They are trained to help their patients get in touch with their emotions.

-For example, we often try to avoid negative emotions, which might have been caused by things like past experiences.
+For example, we often try to avoid negative emotions, which may be caused by things from our past experiences.
 A professional therapist/counselor will have the know-how and skills to help patients figure out how they’re truly feeling.